 The UL FEC Coding Type subfield of the User Info field indicates the code type of the solicited EHT TB PPDU.
 The UL FEC Coding Type subfield is set to 0 to indicate BCC and set to 1 to indicate LDPC.

 The UL EHT-MCS subfield of the User Info field indicates the EHT-MCS of the solicited EHT TB PPDU.
-In an EHT variant User Info field, the encoding of the UL EHT-MCS subfield is defined in 36.3.8 (EHT modulation and coding schemes (EHT-MCSs)).
-EHT-MCS 15 cannot be indicated in the UL EHT-MCS subfield for UL MU-MIMO.
-EHT-MCS 14 cannot be indicated in an EHT variant User Info field in a Trig- ger frame.
+In an EHT variant User Info field, the encoding of the UL EHT-MCS subfield is defined in 36.3.8 (EHT modulation and coding schemes (EHT-MCSs)) and is set as defined in 35.5.2 (EHT UL MU operation). [#17459]

 B25 is reserved in the EHT variant User Info field.